pdeschen/coffeemaker/readme.md

  CoffeeMaker is a JavaScript basic build system written for [node](http://nodejs.org).

- CoffeeMaker is a 4.333 hour project of in part, my interest in learning more about node, commonjs and some other javascript neat stuff.
+ CoffeeMaker started as a 4.333 hour project of in part, my interest in learning more about node, commonjs and some other javascript neat stuff (TM) while crafting a little static web site.
 To my knowledge, there are currently no build system running over node.

 ## Features

   * Basic task dependency support
   * Basic template rendering and i18n support
   * Http serve task helper
+  * Some fileset helper methods

 ## Installation